-Siri in iOS 13 can optionally read texts out loud to you through your AirPods or Powerbeats Pro, as soon as they arrive, allowing for true hands-free messaging when your hands are busy.
+Siri can optionally read texts out loud to you through your AirPods or Beats headphones as soon as they arrive, allowing for true hands-free messaging when your hands are busy.
 This feature is called Announce Notification (earlier called Announce Messages with Siri).

-In iOS 13, Apple’s personal assistant can speak incoming notifications from messaging apps into your AirPods or Powerbeats Pro when you can’t reach for your phone.
-The feature doesn’t work on the original AirPods, but if you have a second-generation model you’ll be fine.
+Apple’s personal assistant can speak incoming notifications from messaging apps into your AirPods or Powerbeats Pro when you can’t reach for your phone.
+The feature doesn’t work on the original AirPods, but if you have a second-generation model or later, you’ll be fine.

 It also supports Powerbeats Pro, leading us to suspect that Announce Messages with Siri requires Apple’s H1 headphone chip that powers AirPods 2 and Powerbeats Pro.